This page assumes familiarity with what debuginfos are. First read the debuginfos docs page if you are not already familiar with debuginfos.

 file command on Linux.

-Here is an example to find out the build ID of a zsh shell:
+Here is an example to find out the Build ID of a zsh binary:

 $ file /bin/zsh